Glawian/geolocation_app/README.md

 docker-compose run geolocation-app python manage.py migrate
 ```

 Migration will create auth0 user needed for authentication.
+To use other authentication APIs change AUTH0_DOMAIN and API_IDENTIFIER in settings.py of the project.

 **Django** project will be available under [localhost:80](http://localhost:80)